Skip to main content

 An important part of choosing any medication is knowing what ages it’s safe for.
 Astepro and Flonase are both safe for adults to use.
 But when it comes to children, the safe age ranges vary for each nasal spray.

 When self-treating allergies with Astepro OTC, it can be safely used by children ages 6 and older.
 The approved ages for prescription azelastine depends on why it’s being prescribed.
-For allergies, azelastine is approved for children 5 years and older.
+For allergies, azelastine is approved for children ages 5 and older.
 For vasomotor rhinitis, it’s approved for adolescents ages 12 and older.

 Good to know: Both versions of OTC Flonase have a warning on them regarding long-term use in kids.
 It’s not recommended to use them for more than 2 months total per year.
 This is because nasal steroids may slow a child’s growth.
 Astepro doesn’t have a warning about long-term use.